marcoverl/CVUserGuide/source/ElasticCluster.rst

 Creating Batch Clusters on the Cloud with HTCondor
 --------------------------------------------------

-When you create the master, using the instructions reported in ?, you will need to specify some user-data to describe the cluster configuration, as described below.
+When you create the master, using the instructions reported in :ref:`Creating Virtual Machines<creatingvms>`, you will need to specify some user-data to describe the cluster configuration, as described below.